rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 Open a terminal window, access subfolder `/code`, and execute the following commands.
 ```
 bash run.sh
-matlab -nodisplay -r "addpath(genpath('code')); generate_result"
 ```
+The resulting movie `simulation.mp4` should be saved explicitly to subfolder `/results`.
 If the last command does not work, run the following script within MATLAB.
 ```
 generate_result.m
 ```
-The resulting movie is saved explicitly to subfolder `/results`.
  That's it.

 ### Parameters ###